Three stages to transition from Kubernetes Ingress resources to Istio’s ingress gateway.

-The httpbin service now has two containers in the pod: httpbin app and istio-proxy sidecar.
-Verify the new httpbin pod is running and curl the httpbin service again.
+The httpbin pod now has two containers: httpbin app and istio-proxy sidecar.
+Verify the new httpbin pod is running and curl the httpbin service again:

 Observe the additional headers returned in the response this time around.
 The Envoy proxy running in the Istio sidecar captures all traffic to the httpbin service, applies any traffic management policies, and then routes the request to the httpbin service.

-Note: If Istio was deployed with –set mtls.enabled=true, the curl command above will fail since the Kubernetes Ingress resource does not have mTLS configured between the ALB and httpbin service.
-This option will be addressed in a follow-up blog.
+Note: If Istio was deployed with STRICT mTLS policy, the curl command above will fail since the Kubernetes Ingress resource does not have mTLS configured between the ALB and httpbin service.
+To direct encrypted traffic from IBM Cloud Kubernetes Service Ingress to Istio ingress gateway, see this blog.

 To make the transition easier for users who may already have Kubernetes Ingress resources defined for their services, Istio provides a converter tool as part of istioctl for migrating Ingress resource definitions to corresponding VirtualServices:

-The VirtualService tells Istio which service to route to based on the request host and request path and since “istio-system/istio-autogenerated-k8s-ingress” is specified under gateways, the routing information will only be used with a corresponding Gateway rule named istio-autogenerated-k8s-ingress in the istio-systemnamespace.
-The Gateway is required to open a port on the Istio ingress gateway for incoming requests but this has already been created during the install process with the
+The VirtualService tells Istio which service to route to based on the request host and request path from a bound Gateway rule.
+The Gateway is required to open a port on the Istio ingress gateway for incoming requests but this has already been created during the install process:

 Finally, the original Kubernetes Ingress resource needs to be deleted and recreated so that it points to the Istio ingress gateway rather than the httpbin service directly:

-IBM Cloud Kubernetes Service allows users to configure a host name which will resolve directly to a Kubernetes network load balancer (NLB) IP.
+IBM Cloud Kubernetes Service allows users to configure a subdomain which will resolve directly to a Kubernetes network load balancer (NLB) IP.
 The steps below will enable the Istio ingress gateway to accept web traffic directly instead of first going through the ALB.

 Then, create the host name for your cluster: